 Most driving under the influence (DUI) cases resolve through plea negotiations.
 But sometimes people charged with DUI decide to go to trial.
 At trial, the prosecution has to present enough evidence to prove the DUI beyond a reasonable doubt.

-This article gives an overview of what the prosecution needs prove to get a DUI conviction.
+This article gives an overview of what the prosecution typically needs to prove to get a DUI conviction.
 For more detailed information about the DUI laws in your state, see our state-specific pages.

-Generally, the prosecution needs to prove two elements for a jury to find you guilty of a DUI charge.
-The prosecution must show that you were:
+Generally, the prosecution needs to prove two elements for a jury to find a driver guilty of a DUI charge.
+The prosecution must show that the driver was:

-Some states also require the prosecution to prove that the defendant was driving on a public—rather than private—road.
+Some states also require the prosecution to prove a third element: The driver was driving on a public—rather than private—road.

-If the prosecution can prove these elements beyond a reasonable doubt, chances are the jury will convict the defendant.
+If the prosecution can prove these elements beyond a reasonable doubt, chances are the jury or judge will convict the driver.

-State laws vary on what exactly it means to be operating or in actual control of a vehicle.
-But typically, the judge or jury deciding the case will look at a variety of factors when deciding whether the prosecution has proven the element.
-These factors are ordinarily based on police observations at the scene of the defendant’s arrest and might include whether:
+In states that don't require actual driving, laws vary on what exactly it means to be operating or in actual control of a vehicle.
+But the judge or jury deciding the case typically will look at a variety of factors when deciding whether the prosecution has proved the operation or control element.
+These factors can include whether: